Psychology and Sociology Majors: What’s the Difference & Similarities?

 Both sociology and psychology are classified as social sciences, which are fields of study that focus on either individual or group behavior.

-As we’ll see throughout this piece, the distinction between sociology and psychology is actually the individual vs. the group.
+As we’ll see throughout this piece, the distinction between sociology and psychology is the individual vs. the group.

 Other examples of social sciences include political science, the study of politics and the government; anthropology, the study of how societies and cultures develop; and economics, which is the study of wealth creation, consumption, and distribution.